 Flexible Configuration

-CapitalBio's microarray instrument scanner offers a wide range of models and configuration options to meet different experimental needs.
-Whether it is single or dual color fluorescence detection, high or low density microarray chips, CapitalBio has the right solution.
+CapitalBiotech's microarray scanner offers a wide range of models and configuration options to meet different experimental needs.
+Whether it is single or dual color fluorescence detection, high or low density microarray chips, CapitalBiotech provides the right solution.

 Ease of Use